chobeat/awesome-critical-tech-reading-list/README.md

 * [Awful AI](https://github.com/daviddao/awful-ai): a list of unethical usages of AI
 * [Toward ethical, transparent and fair AI/ML: a critical reading list](https://medium.com/@eirinimalliaraki/toward-ethical-transparent-and-fair-ai-ml-a-critical-reading-list-d950e70a70ea): a 360° reading list on AI and its impact on modern society.
 Great inspiration and source of content for the list you're reading.
+* [Labor & Tech Reading List](https://points.datasociety.net/labor-tech-reading-list-55053bd8099e) This reading list serves as an introductory roadmap for exploring some of the emergent and pressing issues at the intersection of labor, technologies, and worker rights.

 ## Newsletters, magazines and periodical publications
 * [Tech Worker Coalition Newsletter](https://techworkerscoalition.us11.list-manage.com/subscribe?u=194e57c175176cfd13007a197&id=7cb85d276a): newsletter of the Tech Worker Coalition, a modern labor union for American Tech Workers.
 Covers news on Technology, strikes in the IT sector and new high-quality content in the discourse.